uilibs/uiprotect/README.md

 This project is primarily designed to developed using [VS Code](https://code.visualstudio.com/) using the [Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 This also requires [Docker](https://docs.docker.com/get-docker/).

+If you are using Docker Engine without Docker Desktop (i.e. on Linux) you will likely need to manually enable [Docker Buildkit](https://docs.docker.com/develop/develop-images/build_enhancements/) for the VS Code devcontainer.

 Once you have all three setup,

 1. Clone repo